Numerical aperture: Numerical aperture versus f-number

 This ratio is related to the image-space numerical aperture when the lens is focused at infinity.
 Based on the diagram at the right, the image-space numerical aperture of the lens is:

 thus N ≈ 1/2NA_{i}, assuming normal use in air (n = 1).

 The approximation holds when the numerical aperture is small, but it turns out that for well-corrected optical systems such as camera lenses, a more detailed analysis shows that N is almost exactly equal to 1/(2NA_{i}) even at large numerical apertures.
 As Rudolf Kingslake explains, "It is a common error to suppose that the ratio [D/2f] is actually equal to tan θ, and not sin θ ...
 The tangent would, of course, be correct if the principal planes were really plane.
 However, the complete theory of the Abbe sine condition shows that if a lens is corrected for coma and spherical aberration, as all good photographic objectives must be, the second principal plane becomes a portion of a sphere of radius f centered about the focal point".
 In this sense, the traditional thin-lens definition and illustration of f-number is misleading, and defining it in terms of numerical aperture may be more meaningful.

-Working (effective) -number
+Working (effective) f-number

-The -number describes the light-gathering ability of the lens in the case where the marginal rays on the object side are parallel to the axis of the lens.
+The f-number describes the light-gathering ability of the lens in the case where the marginal rays on the object side are parallel to the axis of the lens.
 This case is commonly encountered in photography, where objects being photographed are often far from the camera.
-When the object is not distant from the lens, however, the image is no longer formed in the lens's focal plane, and the -number no longer accurately describes the light-gathering ability of the lens or the image-side numerical aperture.
-In this case, the numerical aperture is related to what is sometimes called the "working -number" or "effective -number".
+When the object is not distant from the lens, however, the image is no longer formed in the lens's focal plane, and the f-number no longer accurately describes the light-gathering ability of the lens or the image-side numerical aperture.
+In this case, the numerical aperture is related to what is sometimes called the "working f-number" or "effective f-number".

-The working -number is defined by modifying the relation above, taking into account the magnification from object to image:
+The working f-number is defined by modifying the relation above, taking into account the magnification from object to image: